 The first step in the logging process is felling the standing tree.
 After the tree is on the ground the tree is delimbed and topped.

 The next step is to transport the trunk of the tree to the log yard where it can be processed into logs.
 This is usually done by a rubber tire skidder.
 The skidder is either equipped with cable or a grapple.
 Cable skidders are used for more treacherous terrain while grapple skidders can be used on less challenging jobs.
-The path taken from the stump to the log yard is important.
-The operator looks for the path of least resistance from the terrain, but also must avoid residual trees we hope to harvest in future years.
+The path taken from the stump to the log yard can be a difficult decision.
+The operator looks for the path of least resistance from the terrain, but also must avoid residual trees that could be harvested in future years.
 Not every tree is avoidable, but we take great pride in avoiding the best we can.

-After the harvest operations are completed we will closeout the job.
+After the harvest operations are completed we closeout the job.
 This is done by smoothing out the skid trails and the log yard.
-Also we do our best to divert the water off the
+As this is being done we take precautions for when it rains the water will divert off the

 skid trails to avoid erosion of the soil.
 This is done multiple ways, but one popular and effective method is installing waterbars.
 A waterbar is similar to a speed bump put in at a 45 degree angle made from the soil.
-This is a very effective way of getting the running water off the trail and onto less erodible soil.
+As the water runs down the trail it will run into the hump of soil be guided off the trail.
+Another way water is diverted from the skid trail is when the trail is sloped to side we can take extra care to smooth out the berm on the downhill side.
+These are very effective way of getting the running water off the trail and onto less erodible soil.

-Tri-State takes care of the forest resource we all love and are fortunate to have.
+At Tri-State we understand how to take care of the land we all love and are fortunate to have.
 Tri-State has a culture of caring about the resource and doing what is best for the landowner.
 We still have to make a profit, but we also know doing good work will give us a good reputation.
 A reputation of caring and happy landowners is the best form of advertising money can buy.